WNC Steering Committee

 Susan Mims, MD, MPH

-Dr. Susan Mims is the chair of the Department of Community and Public Health at UNC Health Sciences at MAHEC.
+Dr. Susan Mims is the former chair of the Department of Community and Public Health at UNC Health Sciences at MAHEC.

 Prior to joining MAHEC, Dr. Mims was the Vice President for Children’s Services at Mission Hospital in Asheville, NC and Executive Medical Director for Mission Children’s Hospital.